 Erik Legg, a West Virginia University College of Law graduate, joined the firm as an Associate in May 2000 as a lateral hire, having worked for two (2) years at another West Virginia defense firm.
 He quickly distinguished himself in the Baycol litigation, which involves a series of mass litigation cases filed in West Virginia's state and federal courts.
 He also has extensive experience in medical malpractice and employment law litigation.
 Erik became a Member in 2007.

 In 2011, Governor Earl Ray Tomblin appointed Paul to serve as a Circuit Judge for the Sixth Judicial Circuit.
 Judge Farrell is one of four Circuit Court Judges who has general jurisdiction.
 The Firm was renamed Farrell, White & Legg PLLC (“FWL”).
-Today, the five members are Mike, Joe, Tammy, Erik and Charlotte.
-Three of the named partners are members of the International Association of Defense Counsel.
+Today, the six members are Mike, Joe, Tammy, Erik, Bernard and Megan.

 The Firm's products liability practice is intertwined with its health care and medical malpractice defense practices.
 To meet the medical issues which arise, FWL is staffed with a cadre of experienced litigators and nurse paralegals who can dissect voluminous and complex medical records and identify the facts which will support both standard of care and causation defenses for its clients.
 Years of trying medical malpractice cases on a statewide basis has honed the medical detective skills of the FWL team.